PitonCMS/Engine/support/designer/data.md

     {% endfor %}
   </ul>
 ```

+### getPublishedRankedCollectionPagesWithPagination()
+This function has the same signature and generates the same results as `getPublishedRankedCollectionPages()`, but also activates Pagination.

 ### getSearchResultsWithPagination()
 Executes site search using provided terms in the query string (automatically).
 Only returns Published Pages and Collection Pages.
 The search includes page.title, page.sub_title, page.meta_description, page_element.title, page_element.content, and page and element settings.